Corvus333-dev/SkinCancer/README.md

 - Resume Train: set `checkpoint='path/to/model.keras'` and `unfreeze='layer_name'`
 - Validate/Test: `mode='validate'` or `mode='test'`, and set `checkpoint`
 - Ensemble: `mode='ensemble'` and populate `model_pool`

+#### Unfreezing:
+After a training run, `layer_state.json` is exported to its associated experiment directory.
+This can be used to confirm which layers were trainable, and serves as a layer name reference for subsequent unfreezing operations.

 #### Notes:
 - `cfg` is type-enforced and documented—editing it directly is safe.